lil-qorgi/379-rnaseq/README.md

 ```

 ## 1D - Results & interpretation.
 There are **20,407,694** reads in both the forward and the reverse read files for WTC2.

-The agreement in read numbers between the forward and reverse read files makes sense because they are obtained from the same paired-end sequencing run.
+This agreement in read numbers between the forward and reverse read files is expected, since the forward and reverse reads are obtained from the same paired-end sequencing run.

 ---